Aashish-star/advait_assignment/README.md

-# advait_assignment
+# Advait_assignment

 # Supported version :: Java 17, Spring boot 3.2.2, Eclipse
 # There are 3 main package: Controller, Service and repository
 # Endpoint present in : UserController class
 # Business logic present in UserService class.

+Ignore test package

+# Token
-Mutiple ways to validating token, I have not created the security adapter in order to validate, Directlt getting from header.
+Mutiple ways to validating token,Here created TokenUtil class, I have not created the security adapter in order to validate, Directlt getting from header.
 All the API are in working state

+# Database
 Database connection detail present in application.properties

 # Below are the request and response in order to validate it.